MervCodes

 Getting Started With Managed Redis

-For local development, running Redis in Docker is the easiest path:
+For local dev, Docker is the fastest path:

 docker run -d --name redis-dev -p 6379:6379 redis:latest